 Norwalk is served by the Norwalk Transit District (NTD).
-It operates 12 weekday bus routes with limited weekend service and 5 commuter shuttles.
+It operates 12 weekday bus routes with

+1 www.mta.info/news/2017/01/23/metro-north-railroad-breaksridership-record limited weekend service and 5 commuter shuttles.
 The WHEELS transit hub on Burnell Boulevard is the main pulse point at which many routes arrive or depart.
 NTD recently introduced "Wheels2U," an app-based on-demand microtransit service operating on a loop between South Norwalk, West Avenue, Norwalk Green, and East Norwalk.
 During the six-month pilot period, service is offered Thursday through Saturday evenings (5pm to midnight) and Sunday afternoon and evening (noon to 9pm).
 The pilot program is being sponsored by the Norwalk Redevelopment Agency and the SoNo Collection mall.